AugustNagro/augustnagro.github.io/_posts/2022-2-19-scala-context-functions-scrap-boilerplate.md

 date: 2022-2-19
 ---

 We program with contexts all the time.
-Some examples are Http request time, datbase transactions, or ability to suspend a Coroutine.
+Some examples are Http request time, database transactions, or the ability to suspend a Coroutine.

 It quickly gets tedious passing contexts method to method.
 That's why Spring Boot has annotations like [@Transactional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html) and [@Async](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Async.html).
 But Spring's annotations aren't typesafe, and they don't compose well either.
 If you write a @Transactional method, and somewhere deep in the callstack an @Async method gets called.. your database state can get corrupted.
 Fun.